ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-3/README.md

 ![3-3: svchost-memory](Images/3-3-4.png) ![3-3: svchost-image](Images/3-3-5.png)

 Note: I ran this a few times so the PIDs do not line up with my screenshots.
 Here I have a partially stepped through svchost.exe.
 I am not able to see the strings in the new process either in-memory or in-image.
-The path, when hoving over the process, states the Access is Denied.
+The path, when hovering over the process, states the Access is Denied.
 If this malware was to run correctly, we would see an orphaned **svchost.exe** process with the in-memory strings as above and this process would look pretty much normal to the regular user.

 ![3-3: svchost-procexplorer-2](Images/3-3-7.png)